kyma-project/kyma/docs/application-connector/docs/03-06-payload-limits-for-apis.md

 kubectl -n kyma-integration edit ingress {APPLICATION_NAME}-application
 ```

 The maximum payload size is defined by the `nginx.ingress.kubernetes.io/proxy-body-size` annotation.
-By default, every Application you create comes with the payload limit set to 5 MB.
-You can adjust the size to fit the needs of your implementation.
+By default, every Application you create comes with the payload size limit set to 5 MB.
+You can adjust it to fit the needs of your implementation.